erinrkahn/final_project/README.md

 Finally, the year that the wildfire occurred will help in predicting whether the wildfire became a major wildfire incident or not as the factors that contribute to wildfire risk like environmental factors may change over time to increase or decrease the likelihood of major wildfire incidents.

-Ultimately, knowing these factors will give insight as to which California (CA) zip codes are more at risk of suffering from major wildfires and will guide future decisions in allocating more resources to zip codes where the likelihood of major wildfire risk is high.
+Ultimately, knowing these factors will give insight as to which California (CA) ZIP codes are more at risk of suffering from major wildfires and will guide future decisions in allocating more resources to ZIP codes where the likelihood of major wildfire risk is high.

 ### Description & Explanation of Model: